This website contains information supplement to my résumé.

 I actively create programs in my spare time.
 Some show graphical results of mathematics, some are solvers or macros for small games, and some are games themselves.
 I also create tools to help myself with images and files.
-The programs below are only the ones with something interesting to show in screenshots.
+The programs below are ones with something interesting to show in screenshots.

 I already created a word search generator, but I would like to make an "extreme" one that tries to fit as many words as it can onto the grid using a genetic algorithm.
-I got this idea when a speaker who was invited to Citigroup (my third co-op) talked about genetic algorithms.
+I got this idea when a speaker who was invited to Citigroup (my third co-op/internship) talked about genetic algorithms.
 They can be used to find near-optimal solutions to difficult problems (e.g. the Travelling salesman problem).
 I also learned about them in my Introduction to Artificial Intelligence class!

 I don't like many photo viewers because they cover parts of the image with translucent panels, make GUI elements appear whenever you move the mouse, or simple things like not allowing you to move between the first and last images... so I'll make my own!
 I'll also be able to add any custom features I want.